magic-conch-cloud/hrr_project/README.md

 # issue

--almost everything detected as canister
+almost everything detected as canister.

--Performance is down if the background is not black
+Performance is down if the background is not black.

 # classes